JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

     ```shell
     ./gradlew :composeApp:hotMcpServerJvm
     ```
+   The task name follows the standard naming convention `hotMcpServer<TargetName>`.
-    For a custom JVM target named `desktop`, the task would be `:composeApp:hotMcpServerDesktop`.
+   For example, a custom JVM target named `desktop` would use the task `:composeApp:hotMcpServerDesktop`.
 2. Point your AI agent's MCP client configuration to the Gradle task.
 For example, in `.mcp.json`:
     ```json
     {